-Letter carriers, who go into neighborhoods in every town six days a week, have always gotten involved when something needs to be done.
+Exhibited by members of the National Association of Letter Carriers (NALC) over the last 130 years.
+Carriers, who go into neighborhoods in every town six days a week, have always gotten involved when something needs to be done.
 Whether it is collecting funds for the Muscular Dystrophy Association (MDA); watching over the elderly through the Carrier Alert Program; delivering needed antibiotics (if called upon); assisting victims of natural disasters, or rescuing victims of fires, crime, and other mishaps, letter carriers are the eyes and ears in every neighborhood and often life savers in the community.